-Australia is not open for tourism, all arrivals except those coming from New Zealand through a travel bubble need to present a negative PCR test at check-in and agree to a 14-day quarantine.
+Australia is open for tourism but only to visitors from New Zealand through a travel bubble starting April 19.
+Other arrivals need to present a negative PCR test at check-in and agree to a 14-day quarantine.

 Australian borders remain closed for most countries.
 Returning nationals and residents, along with visitors traveling from New Zealand are the only exceptions.